agentifyanchor/blog/content/posts/2025-01-05-optimize-python-development-with-docker.md

 ![](/images/post1/im13.png)

-Once the `.devcontainer` folder is set up, there’s no need to build an image manually—the extension will handle that for us!
+🎉 Once the `.devcontainer` folder is set up, there’s no need to build an image manually—the extension will handle that for us!
 We’re now ready to connect to the containerized environment and start using it as our development environment.
 We’ll explore this process in Part 2 of this post, so stay tuned!

-### Final Thoughts

-Congratulations to us for setting up our containerized Python development environment with VSCode and Docker!
-By using the Dev Container extension, we’ve made our development setup consistent and portable.
-Now we can focus on our projects without worrying about managing environments and dependencies.
 Happy coding, and see you in the next part!